jaime-galiana/automated-CFD-ASO-with-SU2/README.md

 - `Euler-cfd.py` and `RANS-cfd.py` for CFD simulation.
 - `Euler-shapeOptimisation.py` and `RANS-shapeOptimisation.py` for ASO.

+One example is provided in the template for FLEXOP aricraft wing geometry.

 ## Step 3: Running the Automation Script

 Use the `main_runAutomation.py` script to set up and submit the job.
 This script takes various arguments to control which steps to run and their configurations.